 3 Cape Lookout National SeashoreCrystal CoastSee on map

 Cape Lookout National Seashore might comprise remote barrier islands, but it has plenty of options once you arrive.
 You can swim, kayak, fish, camp or simply soak in the sun.
 On this portion of the Crystal Coast and in its surrounding waters, you can find four species of sea turtles, more than 250 species of birds and a herd of wild horses.
-Ascend 207 steps to the top of Cape Lookout Lighthouse and take in the sweeping coastal landscape from above.
+Admire Cape Lookout Lighthouse from its base – it's undergoing extensive renovations and is closed to climbers through 2023.

 4 Chimney Rock State Park